-Won reversal and remand in precedent-setting Ford seatback case.
+Won reversal and remand in a precedent-setting Ford seatback case.

 WTO lawyers won a significant reversal for Ford Motor Co. from the Colorado Court of Appeals.
 In 2013, a Colorado jury found against Ford and awarded the plaintiff $2.9 million--which rose to $4 million with prejudgment interest--as a result of alleged injuries from a rear-end collision that the plaintiff claimed resulted from a design defect in his seat.